yuki-2025/MediNotes/README.md

 # MediNotes
 The Capstone Research project is still in progress.
 We will release the results gradually, part by part. </br>
-You can try the fine-tuned Llama3 that can convert medical dialogues to SOAP notes.
+You can try the fine-tuned Llama3 that can convert medical dialogues to SOAP notes now.

 ## Setup